Emma Cousin

 Emma Cousin (born 8 March 1986 in Yorkshire) is a British artist.

 Life

 Cousin grew up in Yorkshire.
 In 2007, she graduated from the Ruskin School of Fine Art at the University of Oxford.
-Today Cousin lives and works in London.
+Cousin currently resides in Peckham, and works in London.

-A mixture of geometric and figurative elements in a bold colour palette is typical of Cousin's style.
-Her paintings often feature depictions of legs.
-Her works are regularly on display in different galleries, such as in Transition Gallery and in the House of St Barnabas in London.
+A mixture of geometric and figurative elements in a bold colour palette is typical of Cousin's style, her paintings often feature depictions of limbs.
+Her works are regularly on display in different galleries, such as in Transition Gallery, and in the House of St Barnabas in London.
 Her paintings have been shown in various group exhibitions but also in solo shows, the most recent one being Leg Up at Lewisham Arthouse in London.
 In addition to making art, Cousin teaches at various institutions, including Milton Keynes Arts Centre and Sotheby's Institute of Art, London.

+The highest price paid at auction for one of her paintings was $25,897 USD for PythonIcing, sold at Phillips London in 2023.